3DAgentWorld/Toolkit-for-Prompt-Compression/datasets_card/README.md

 # About datasets

-Here you can find detail information about each dataset.
+Here you can find some detail information about each dataset.

 ## Reference